-G 207/0.750 Geology of the Pacific Northwest (3 Class Hrs/Wk)
+G 207/0.750 Geology of the Pacific Northwest

-Since there is no prerequisite, the nature of this course is two-fold: it begins with studies of basic earth surficial features of the earth.
-It continues with a systematic study of the geologic history of the Pacific Northwest, emphasizing the sequence of geologic events for different regions, including stratigraphic relations, the structural framework, and the origin and development of landforms.
-Field trips to areas of geologic significance are included.
+Since there is no prerequisite, the nature of this course is two-fold; it begins with studies of basic earth materials, fundamental geologic principles and processes, geologic time, and the nature of the interior and surficial features of the earth.
+It continues with a systematic study of the geologic history of the Pacific Northwest, emphasizing the sequence of geologic events for different regions, including stratigraphic relations, structural framework, and the origin and development of landforms.
+Field trips to areas of geologic interest are included.

-4 Credits (3 Credits without Lab) Oc 133 Oceanography (3 Class, 3 Lab Hrs/Wk) A systematic study of the basic chemical, physical, geological and biological aspects of oceans, including origin of ocean basins and sea water.
+Oc 133 Oceanography

+A systematic study of the basic chemical, physical, geological and biological aspects of the oceans, including the origin of the ocean basins and sea water.
 The significance of the interrelationships of man and the ocean is emphasized.
-Laboratory and field investigations of the properties of sea water and oceanic processes.
+Laboratory investigations of properties of sea water, and of processes on the tidal flats and estuaries, along the shorelines, and on the ocean itself.